 Though you gently tug and flatten and smooth out as many wrinkles as you can before you leave the sweater to dry, you can never really get it back to its original shape.
 It’s lumpier and bumpier.
 Something has been lost in the washing--something that can’t be regained.

 But even though something is lost in that first washing, we know there are wonderful advantages to it as well.
 Dirt, stains, sweat and smells are removed from the sweater.
-Who doesn't love putting on a freshly washed sweater, looking in the mirror and feeling ready to sally forth into the world again?
+Who doesn't love putting on a freshly washed sweater, looking in the mirror and feeling ready to venture out into the world again?

 But what has been gained in the “washing”?
 For me, some of what has been gained is an opportunity to see things differently and “freshen up” my life.
 It is amazing how your perspective and priorities can change when your life is threatened by serious illness.